Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Sony MDR-7506

 The Sony MDR-7506 are slightly better headphones than the Sennheiser HD 280 Pro 2016.
-While the Sennheiser show a more neutral sound profile, they perform more inconsistently with different people.
-The Sony have a more V-shaped sound profile, but this is more consistent with different users.
+Both headphones have a plastic-heavy construction and feature coiled, non-detachable cables.
+While the Sennheiser have a more balanced sound profile and provide more passive isolation, they also deliver audio more inconsistently.
+The Sony have a more V-shaped sound profile, which is more consistent with different users.
 They're also more comfortable and more portable.

 Beyerdynamic DT 770 PRO

-The Beyerdynamic DT 770 PRO are better neutral listening headphones than the Sennheiser HD 280 Pro 2016.
-The Beyerdynamic have an overall more accurate sound profile, although some people find them to be a bit overly sharp.
-They're also tremendously more comfortable than the Sennheiser, and their build quality is noticeably superior.
-On the other hand, the Sennheiser are less leaky, but that's about it.
+The Beyerdynamic DT 770 PRO are better headphones for neutral sound than the Sennheiser HD 280 Pro 2016.
+The Beyerdynamic have a more balanced sound profile overall, although some people find the peak in their treble slightly sharp.
+By contrast, the Sennheiser have a veiled treble response that can make your mixes sound a little muffled and lacking in high-end detail.
+The Beyerdynamic are also much more comfortable than the Sennheiser, and their build quality is noticeably superior.
+The Sennheiser leak less audio, so they'll be better suited for quiet office environments.

 Audio-Technica ATH-M40x

-The Audio-Technica ATH-M40x and the Sennheiser HD 280 Pro 2016 are both decently neutral-sounding closed-back headphones.
-The Audio-Technica are more comfortable, which makes them better-suited for long critical listening sessions, but they can sound quite boomy and even piercing at times.
-The Sennheiser have a much more neutral bass and smoother overall sound but aren’t very comfortable.
+The Audio-Technica ATH-M40x and the Sennheiser HD 280 Pro 2016 are both closed-back headphones with reasonably balanced sound profiles.
+The Audio-Technica are more comfortable, which makes them better suited for long listening sessions.
+Still, their exaggerated bass and treble ranges can sound quite boomy and even piercing at times.
+However, they deliver audio more consistently, with less deviation in the bass and treble ranges between listening sessions.
+The Sennheiser have a much more balanced bass and smoother overall sound but aren't as comfortable.

 Sennheiser HD 25

-The Sennheiser HD 25 and Sennheiser HD 280 Pro 2016 are both aimed at enthusiasts but have different sound profiles.
-As a set of on-ear headphones, the HD 25 fit and feel quite different, weighing quite a bit less and with some added benefits like the left ear cup, which you can flip forward or backward.
-They have a detachable cable and unimpressive noise isolation but a unique splitting headband for added security on your head.
-They sound more boomy with a similarly warm top-end.
-The over-ear fitting HD 280 Pro 2016 are also plasticky in build, notably chunkier in size, and clamp harder.
+The Sennheiser HD 25 and the Sennheiser HD 280 Pro 2016 are both aimed at enthusiasts.
+As a set of on-ear headphones, the HD 25 fit and feel quite different, weighing quite a bit less, and have some added benefits like the left ear cup, which you can flip forward or backward.
+They have a detachable cable and unimpressive noise isolation, but a unique splitting headband adds security to their fit on your head.
+Typically, they're used for DJing.
+The over-ear-fitting HD 280 Pro 2016 are also plasticky in build, notably chunkier in size, and clamp harder.
 You can collapse them down, which is handy.
-They are more neutral sounding than the HD 25 and less bloated in the high bass registers.
+They're designed for studio use with a different tuning.

 Test Results